Brig. Gen. Jolly talks diversity with Airmen

+Following the death of Minnesota man, George Floyd, during a police arrest earlier this year, the United States began to reexamine topics such as diversity, inclusion, racism and unconscious bias throughout the country.
+The U.S. Air Force also began opening a dialogue on these topics to improve working relationships and individual mindsets between Airmen.

+The importance of these conversations is something the Air Force continues to emphasize.

-U.S. Air Force Senior Airman Teresa Atkins, 86th Medical Support Squadron pharmacy technician, asks a question to Brig.
-Gen. Ronald E. Jolly, Headquarters U.S. Air Forces in Europe – Air Forces Africa engineering and force protection director of logistics, during a forum at Ramstein Air Base, Germany, Aug.
+Brig.
+Gen. Ronald E. Jolly, Headquarters U.S. Air Forces in Europe and Air Forces Africa, engineering and force protection director of logistics, made time to talk about his experiences as a Black man in the Air Force, as well as answer Airmen’s questions at the Hercules Theatre Aug.
 11, 2020.

-Atkins shared her perspective about race issues present in society.
-(U.S. Air Force photo by Senior Airman Milton Hamilton)
+“My brother and I are driving down Interstate 15 in the state of Utah, heading to the airport.
+I get pulled over,” Jolly said.
+“I knew I didn't do anything wrong.
+I was driving a fairly nice car and had put the car on cruise control to 55 miles-per-hour.
+The cop got out of the car and would not answer my question as to why he pulled me over.
+He finally saw my Department of Defense colonel eagle sticker in the windshield and then proceeded to ask me if this was my car.
+I said yes and told him I was the installation commander of Hill Air Force Base.
+The cop said ‘Oh, have a nice day, and eventually told me I was driving 55 miles-per-hour in a 60 miles-per-hour zone.”

+Jolly told several stories of his negative experiences during his career progression through the officer ranks, including the time a fellow Airman told him he couldn’t park in a designated officer parking spot.
+He also spoke about teaching his three children how to interact with police.

 |Date Taken: